 Investigating the new IOS 14 update and how it may impact your ads on social media.

-Apple has announced that changes to its iOS 14 update will affect Facebook ads and reporting.
+Apple has announced that changes to its iOS 14 update will affect Facebook ads and reporting (and potentially paid search management).
 The new iOS 14 update will allow users to control how they share their data, as well as who they share it with.
 This also gives a chance for users to learn about how an app uses its data.

 This change began with Apple requiring privacy labels, forcing companies to share how your data will be used before you download a new app.
 The benefits behind the new update, Apple says, are all for consumer privacy.

 Apple will require all apps within the App Store to show a message to users on iOS devices, asking for permission for the app to track them outside of the platform, essentially an opt-out button.
 Users will need to manually select these permissions.
 Once implemented, the opt-out button will greatly impact how iOS devices are used for insights, targeting and attribution.